DimDimi4-and-fixiki/kodland/Eng/space_inv_game/README.md

     # ----- End of the enemies

+    # ----- Collisions

      # Hero with the enemy
     for enemy in enemies:
         if hero.colliderect(enemy):
             running = False